Our work is focused on the Global South and addresses local needs. The listings below are examples of projects we are implementing.

 Where we work

-Kentalis International Foundation and the Kenyan organization eKitabu both work towards improving the literacy skills of Deaf children. eKitabu by developing digital stories in Sign Language in EPUBs reading books and Kentalis by developing deaf-specific teaching methods.
-This complementary work has led to several fruitful collaborations in the past, thanks to our complementary work.
+Kentalis International Foundation and eKitabu, Kenya, share a common goal of enhancing the literacy skills of Deaf children. eKitabu achieves this by creating digital stories in Sign Language in EPUBs reading books, while Kentalis focuses on developing deaf-specific teaching methods.
+We have collaborated successfully in the past, thanks to our complementary work.

 Uganda: inclusive secondary education

-In Uganda, secondary level students who are deaf either attend a school for the Deaf or are included in mainstream schools.
-However, until now the country does not have any specialized teacher training on deaf education for the secondary school level.
-Kentalis International Foundation therefore supports the development of a Bachelor's and a postgraduate course on inclusive deaf education.
+In Uganda, deaf secondary-level students have two options: attend a school for the Deaf or be included in mainstream schools.
+However, there has been a gap in specialized teacher training for deaf education at the secondary school level.
+To address this, Kentalis International Foundation is supporting the development of a Bachelor's and postgraduate course on inclusive deaf education.